wp-plugins/wp-clean-up-optimizer/readme.txt

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/System_Status_Menu.png)

-Once you click on the link, this page would open and there you could see the status of your system.
+Once you click on the link, this page would open and there you could see the status of your .system.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/System_Status.png)